-Filter/separators should be inspected and maintained as detailed in your engine manual, generator manual, and in the filter literature supplied with your boat.
+Filters (and separators, if diesel) should be inspected and maintained as detailed in your engine manual, generator manual, and in the filter literature supplied with your boat.

 Make sure that your fuel suppliers are reputable and can be relied upon to furnish clean, high quality fuel.
-Once you have found such suppliers, keep your tank as full as possible with their fuel allowing for expansion due to temperature variation.
+Once you have found such suppliers, keep your tanks as full as possible with their fuel, allowing for expansion due to temperature variation.
 Then, if you are forced to add to the tank with a potentially poor quality supply, the portion of poor quality fuel will be minimized.